esphome/esphome-docs/guides/configuration-types.rst

 by their value.
 The syntax for a substitution is based on bash and is case-sensitive: ``$substitution_key`` or ``${substitution_key}`` (same).

+You can also add or override substitutions from the command line by adding e.g. ``-s devicename mydevice`` which overrides the ``devicename`` substitution and gives it value ``mydevice``.
+Command line substitutions take precedence over the ones in your configuration file.
+This can also be used to create more generic 'template' configuration files which can be used for multiple devices, based on substitutions which are provided on the command line.

 Additionally, you can use the YAML ``<<`` syntax to create a single YAML file from which a number of nodes inherit: